 ‘Green’ certainly sums up this unique development.
-Situated behind a Schedule 2 listed colonnade, known as the Farsons Brewery building, this ultra energy efficient, low resource development will have the feel of a green, leafy campus, with a full 8,500 square meters of space being used to accommodate gardens.
-We were assured that the importance of the natural environment however, does not end with landscaped gardens.
-‘Our design is not about a bit of green here and a bit of green there to make the building marketable’, said Mr Xuereb.
-The development of Trident Business Park, from its construction to its unique features and functions, have been fine tuned to be as sustainable as possible, with focus on energy performance.
+Situated behind a Schedule 2 listed colonnade, known as the Farsons Brewery building, this ultra-energy-efficient, low resource development will have the feel of a green, leafy campus, with a full 8,500 square meters of space being used to accommodate gardens.
+We were assured that the importance of the natural environment, however, does not end with landscaped gardens.
+‘Our design is not about a bit of green here and a bit of green there to make the building marketable’, said Mr. Xuereb.
+The development of Trident Business Park, from its construction to its unique features and functions, have been fine tuned to be as sustainable as possible, with a focus on energy performance.

 Why not experience the office space of the future for yourself?

 Get in touch with Dhalia for office space availability.
 Email email@example.com or call us on 21490681.